brosenan/vercast/spec.md

 	    res = yield* ostore.trans(res.v, {_type: 'query'});
 ```

-should handle transformation that results in null.
+should throw an exception in case of a transformation that results in null.

 ```js
 function* (){